novoda/droidcon-booth/README.md

 Implement `startTestFor`

-?????

-PROFIT

 After you've made your *super legit test*, record a gif and raise a PR against this repo.
-Finally, we need a way to get in touch if you win!

-Make sure you've done at least one of these
-- your github profile is up to date
-- you've put some form of contact in the PR description
-- you've put some form of contact as a comment in your test class

 **EZ.**